SMARTNET MOBILITY SECURITY +

 Please use our A-Z INDEX to navigate this site where page links may lead to other sites

-SMARTNET ™ encapsulates several advanced concepts, such that one might lose sight of the features and advantages of this comprehensive transport infrastructure system.
-Please therefore use the header and footer links on associated web pages for ease of subject navigation.
+SMARTNET ™ encapsulates several advanced concepts, such that one might lose sight of the features and advantages of what is effectively, a multi-faceted transport infrastructure system based on the creation of a standard energy cartridge format for modern EV designs and smart load levelling.

 Policies and attitudes are changing.
 This is a concept that has been sitting on the shelf since 1991, waiting for the right time to file patents and trademarks.
 Patents only have a 20 year shelf life, hence timing is crucial to allow patrons to recover their investments.
 If we'd filed in 1991, the patent would have expired in 2011, racking up renewal fees in 20 years of arid policies, heralding unacceptable losses and potential insolvency.